giantswarm/nomi/README.md

 [![](https://godoc.org/github.com/giantswarm/fleemmer?status.svg)](http://godoc.org/github.com/giantswarm/fleemmer)
 [![IRC Channel](https://img.shields.io/badge/irc-%23giantswarm-blue.svg)](https://kiwiirc.com/client/irc.freenode.net/#giantswarm)

-**Fleemmer** is a benchmarking tool that stresstests a [fleet](https://github.com/coreos/fleet) cluster and is able to collect some metrics.
+**Fleemmer** is a benchmarking tool that tests a [fleet](https://github.com/coreos/fleet) cluster, fleemer is able to collect some metrics and generates some plots.
 To make use of Fleemmer, your just need to define your own benchmark using a YAML file.
 Fleemmer parses this file and runs the benchmark according to the instructions defined in it.
 Additionally, Fleemmer also provides the possibility to define instructions in one line using the parameter `raw-instructions`.

 ## Requirements